noelwschneider/weekend-react-gallery/README.md

 JSX elements with multiple properties and children become pretty difficult to display legibly.
 I should review best practices for this in case there is a more elegant approach than how my code is currently presented.

 I currently tint the image blue with two separate listener functions on the like button: onMouseEnter to turn it blue, and onMouseLeave to remove the blue tint.
-I suspect it would be more elegant to use onHover and a function to toggle the tint, but I got it working as is and I don't see a functional downside as it is.
+I suspect it would be more elegant to use onHover and a function to toggle the tint, but I got it working as is and I don't see a functional downside to the current approach.
+No less, this is a change to consider if I am feeling idealistic.

-Right now, I suspect my JSON file has users downloading quite a bit more of the Material UI package than is really needed.
+Right now, I suspect my JSON file has users installing quite a bit more of the Material UI package than is really needed.
 I should see if this is the case, and whether I can cut the fat from this dependency by only installing the MUI components that are actually used in the project.